nginx/unit-docs/source/news/2024/unit-1.33.0-released.rst

     *) Feature: add "if" option to the "match" object.

     *) Feature: Unit ships with a new Rust based CLI application "unitctl".

+    *) Feature: the wasm-wasi-component language module now inherits the processes environment.

     *) Change: under systemd unit runs in forking mode (once again).